How To Make A Gluten Free Cake Mix Taste Better

 Starting with changes to the batter mix is probably the most important way to make a cake taste better; especially if it’s gluten-free.
 Keeping it moist can be tricky, so let’s take a look at some tips!

-• Beat the Mix Well – this may seem odd, as we’re so often told with gluten-containing mixes not too beat too much.
+• Beat Well – this may seem odd, as we’re so often told with gluten-containing mixes not too beat too much.
 But that’s not the case with gluten-free!
 They need to be aerated.
 So get beating and add air to that mix!

-• Utilize the Sugar – Brown sugar is far more moist than white, so it’s a great alternative to make the final product moister.
+• Sugar – Brown sugar is far more moist than white, so it’s a great alternative to make the final product moister.
 Also using more sugar than usual is a great way to make the mix better.

-Learn more aboout: Is Yeast Extract Gluten-Free?
+Learn more about: Is Yeast Extract Gluten-Free?

 Gluten-Free Boxed Cake Mix